Dependency Management

 Programs vs. Libraries

 A regular Leo program has an on-chain identity (program foo.aleo { }), can hold mappings and records, and is deployed to the Aleo network.
 A Leo library is a source-only package containing structs, constants, and helper functions with no on-chain footprint — all library code is inlined into programs that use it at compile time.
-Libraries can only be local dependencies; they are never deployed.
+Libraries can only be local or git dependencies; they are never deployed.

 See Leo Libraries for details on how to write and use libraries.